Gronis/subagent/README.md

 Start by typing `docker-compose up -d` in a terminal.

 ## Attention!
 Use SubAgent at your own risk.
-There is no 100% guarantee that your library won't be ruined when running this SubAgent.
+There is no 100% guarantee that your library won't be ruined when running SubAgent.
 Make sure to keep all data you care about backed-up.
 Be sure to follow the 3-2-1 rule for backups.